fox-Y/Aritificial-Intelligence-Project/README.md

 # Aritificial-Intelligence-Project
+Wumpus World Simulator is written by Larry Holder (holder@wsu.edu).
+Tengyang is responsible for the implementation of search algorithms and heuristic functions.
 ## Quick Start
 To try out the simulator, install the code on a UNIX system (or a system that has the 'make' program installed and a C++ compiler).
 Type 'make' to build the 'wumpsim' executable.
 Then, type './wumpsim'.
 You should see a randomly-generated 4x4 world, information about the game state, and a prompt for the next action.
 When the game is over, scoring information is provided.